greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLESPACE.html.md

 You cannot run `CREATE TABLESPACE` inside a transaction block.

-XXX When creating tablespaces, ensure that file system locations have sufficient I/O speed and available disk space.
+When creating tablespaces, ensure that file system locations have sufficient I/O speed and available disk space.

-XXX **Note:** Greenplum Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
+**Note:** Greenplum Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
 It is only possible to configure different locations for different content IDs.
 Do not modify symbolic links under the `pg_tblspc` directory so that primary-mirror pairs point to different file locations; this will lead to erroneous behavior.

 ## <a id="section6"></a>Examples